carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/GettingStarted/why-use-utility-intelligence.md

 ![[Attachments/UtilityIntelligence/Animations/RuntimeStatus.gif]]
 4. The **Intelligence Data** is stored in **JSON** format, making it easy to read and allowing you to edit it using your Text Editor.
 	![[Attachments/UtilityIntelligence/Animations/JSONEditing.gif]]
-5. **Utility Intelligence** provides many ways to reduce [[UtilityIntelligence/UtilityIntelligence/decisions#Oscillation between decision-target pairs|the oscillation between nearly equal decision-target pairs]] that other Utility AI solutions may not have.
+5. **Utility Intelligence** provides many tools to reduce [[UtilityIntelligence/UtilityIntelligence/decisions#Oscillation between decision-target pairs|the oscillation between nearly equal decision-target pairs]] that other Utility AI solutions may not have.
 	- [[UtilityIntelligence/UtilityIntelligence/decisions#Momentum Bonus|Momentum Bonus]]
 	- [[UtilityIntelligence/UtilityIntelligence/decisions#Decision Weight|Decision Weight]]
 	- [[UtilityIntelligence/UtilityIntelligence/action-tasks#Keep Running Until Finished|Prevent the agent from switching to another decision while the action list is running]]